dmsc/fastbasic/compiler/USAGE.md

 Linking other assembly files
 ----------------------------

-The compiler support linking to external assembly modules, you can pass them to the `fastbasic` command line:
+The compiler supports linking to external assembly modules.
+You can pass them on the `fastbasic` command line:

     fastbasic myprog.bas myasm.asm

 This will compile `myprog.bas` to `myprog.asm` and then assemble the two files together using CA65 and LD65.
-You can pass multiple `.asm` (or `.o`) files to the command line, all the files will be assembled and linked together.
+You can pass multiple `.asm` (or `.o`) files on the command line.
+All the files will be assembled and linked together.

 From the FastBasic source, you can reference any symbol via `@name`, for example: